vedderb/vesc_pkg/tnt/README.md

   * Renamed 'inputtilt_interpolated' to 'setpoint' in the remote variables
   * Yaw - Added a hard coded correction factor to yaw change to account for higher yaw change that resulted at higher package loop frequencies
   * Surge - Reduced default max angle to 1.5 and setpoint margin to 2.5 to produce a nose lift that is easier to handle
-  * Added an exponetial moving average filter to current output normalized to the IMU sample rate
+  * Added an exponential moving average filter to current output normalized to the IMU sample rate
   * Changed the step size for pitch current and angle parameters to be smaller for easier tuning adjustment
   * Changed the default low pass and Kalman filter for pitch to 0
   * Reduced default pitch angle stability to 20% from 50%
   * Reduced default high current foc tone volume to 5 V
+  * Increased default stability ramp rate up to 100 %/s from 25 %/s

 ### 1.5
-* **This version requires 6.05 firmware to fuction properly**
+* **This version requires 6.05 firmware to function properly**
 * _Fixes/Improvements_
   * Testing and support for higher package loop frequencies.
     * Traction Control Start Acceleration help text updated.